learn-co-curriculum/sinatra-forms-params-readme-walkthrough/README.md

 If you recall, we gave our form a method attribute of `POST` and an `action` attribute of `"/food"`.
 Again, this is the **how** and **where** the data goes from this form.

-Every form needs a corresponding route in the controller file (`app.rb`).
+Every form also needs a corresponding route in the controller file (`app.rb`).
 Instead of a `get` route (which we used to route users to view an html page), we'll set up a post route:

 ```ruby
 post '/food' do